Example configuration.yaml entry jewish_calendar:

 Number of minutes after sunset to report as havdalah time.
 If this is set to 0, uses the time that the sun is 8.5 degrees below the horizon (same as the ‘three_stars’ sensor).
 If non-zero, this value is added as an offset to the time of sunset to report havdalah.

-If it is a holiday, show the name of the holiday.
+- holiday_name: If it is a holiday, shows the name of the holiday.

 - Mido’rayta - by Torah ordination (Rosh Hashana, Yom Kippur, Pesach, Shavuot, Sukkot)